GARDEN ASPARAGUS

 (after consumption of Asparagus)

 The above two compounds are the main malodorous factors of urine after ingestion of asparagus.
 Methanethiol, a gas better known as methyl mercaptan CH3SH, has the malodorous smell of rotting cabbage which is also present in bad breath, some cheeses and, marsh gas and natural gas.
 It is created in the decay of organic matter.
-Bacteria can convert methanethiol into dimethyl sulphide.
+Bacteria can convert methanethiol into dimethyl sulfide.
 Methanethiol is a weak acid, and in the marine environment may be responsible for the dissolution of some metals, mercury being an obvious candidate.
 At high concentrations it is neurotoxic, concentration should be kept below 10ppm.
 The odour threshold is 0.002ppm which provides adequate warning.

-Dimethyl disulphide (DMDS) is found in plants belonging to the Cabbage Family and in crude oil.
+DiMethyl DiSulfide (DMDS) is found in plants belonging to the Cabbage Family and in crude oil.
 It is one of 36 identified compounds in the malodorous smell emitted from sewage works.

-Bis(methylthio)methane (aka bis(methylmercapto)methane, 2,4-dithiapentane, and truffle sulphide) is an important contributor to the flavour of truffles, and is added as the primary ingredient (besides olive oil) to synthetically produced and so called 'truffle oil'.
+Bis(methylthio)methane (aka bis(methylmercapto)methane, 2,4-dithiapentane, and truffle sulfide) is an important contributor to the flavour of truffles, and is added as the primary ingredient (besides olive oil) to synthetically produced and so called 'truffle oil'.
 However, the taste of truffles is multi-dimensional and caused by several chemicals not present in the cheap synthetic 'truffle oils'.

-Dimethyl sulphoxide (DMSO) was recently made famous by Sir James Lovelock with his Gaia hypothesis where it was discovered that it is being produced and released into the atmosphere (detailed above) as a result of the action of trillions of minute marine organisms.
+DiMethyl Sulfoxide (DMSO) was recently made famous by Sir James Lovelock with his Gaia hypothesis where it was discovered that it is being produced and released into the atmosphere (detailed above) as a result of the action of trillions of minute marine organisms.
 Before that it was once hailed as a wonder super-drug in the 1970's until it fell into disrepute shortly afterwards.
 It is still used medicinally, applied externally as an analgesic, It is an excellent solvent for many kinds of chemicals, and is used as a paint-stripper.
 It is readily absorbed through the skin, and thus one medical use is to take other drugs into the body when applied topically, but it can also transport other unwanted deadly poisonous solutes into the body by this mechanism; extreme care needs to be taken in the laboratory.
 Absorbed through the skin or taken internally it causes a taste sensation in the mouth like those of fish, onion, garlic or oyster, possibly shortly afterwards accompanied by visual disturbances, sensitivity to light, headache and skin irritation.
 It is probably neurotoxic to the young developing brain at doses as low as 0.3ml/kg body weight, so special caution should be exercised!

-MSM, or Methylsulfonyl methane (aka methyl sulfone and dimethyl sulfone) occurs naturally in many primitive plants and is present in smaller amounts in food.
+MSM, or MethylSulfonyl Methane (aka methyl sulfone and dimethyl sulfone) occurs naturally in many primitive plants and is present in smaller amounts in food.
 It is marketed in health shops as a drug to reduce the effects of arthritis in the knee, although efficacy in this treatment is unknown and possibly doubtful.

 It also contains several furostanol and spirostanol glycosides, amongst which are Sitosterol and Stigmasterol and their glycosides.
 A spiro-furostanol saponin called sarsapogenin is present which exhibits spermicidal activity.
 Altogether, about twelve spirostanols are known to occur in Asparagus, and which exist throughout the plant.